huijing/huijing.github.io/_drafts/animating-grid-rows-and-columns.md

 tags: [design, css]
 hascodepen: true
 ---
 One of the biggest things in version 66 of Firefox was the ability to animate grid rows and columns when using Grid layout.
-This feature had been written into the specification for a while but browser vendors took a while to support it.
+This feature had been written into the specification for a while now, but browser vendors took some time to support it.

 Since then, there have been a trickle of articles (links to all below) and CodePens centred around animating CSS grid, like this cool airline entertainment system layout by the one and only, [Olivia Ng](http://www.olivia-ng.com/):